Braybrook Sporting Club

 They are based in the Melbourne suburb of Braybrook.
 Their home ground is Pennell Reserve, at the corner of Burke and Cranwell Streets.

 The club is not affiliated to the Essendon Football Club, but also adopts the black jumper with red sash as its primary jumper, with the reverse being utilised for jumper-clashes with similarly uniformed clubs.

 Braybrook was relegated to Division 3 in 2014, when the competition split into 3 divisions from the previous 2.
 They remained in Division 3, despite winning the WRFL Division 3 Senior premiership in the 2014 season.
 The club persevered through a remarkable finals series in 2022, winning the premiership against the Wyndham Suns to see them elevated to Division 2 ahead of the 2023 season.

 The Braybrook Sporting Club is now home to Men's and Women's senior football teams, Auskick programs and several netball teams across both junior and senior levels.

 The club has been home to several players who have gone on to be successful at higher levels, including George Bisset, Doug Hawkins, EJ Whitten and Brian Wilson.

 History

 Braybrook is a foundation member of the Western Region Football League (WRFL).
 One of the few original clubs still in the competition the club.
-The club's most recent senior premierships were won in 1990, 1993, 1997, 1999 and 2014.
+The club's most recent senior premierships were won in 1990, 1993, 1997, 1999, 2014 and 2022.

-The club currently holds the record in Australia for the club that has produced the most AFL players.
+The club currently holds the record in Australia for the club that has produced the most VFL/AFL players, primarily for the Western Bulldogs (previously Footscray) based nearby.